KNBahir/MachineLearning-Task-EduBridge/README.md

 # MachineLearning-Task-EduBridge
 **Scenario Based Questions - ML EduBridge**

+--What I had done in this task.

-1. In the above-mentioned file, I had done the (K-Nearest Neighbor)KNN Classifier for the data provided.
+1. In the above-mentioned file, I had done the **(K-Nearest Neighbor)KNN Classifier** for the data provided.

-2. Founded the values with an accuracy of 90%.
+2. Founded the values with an accuracy of **90%**.

-3.
+3. The output had shown in the CSV file formate with the header as required.
+Also uploaded the output file as **output.csv**

+4. The Code for this task will be in **ML_Task_EduBridge_KNN.ipynb** anyone can access it.

+--

+--

-**Question - Description:**
+**Question - Description :-**

 You need to classify fetal health to avoid the abnormalities for the child and mother while giving birth.
 You will be provided with a CSV consisting of 22 columns out of which the first 21 columns are the factors based on which you need to classify the fetal health which is the last column .
 You need to classify the health status into the following: